Harest/MlSideQuests/README.md

 You can stop the display by either pressing `Enter` or `Backspace`.
 `MLSideQuests?DisplayPosition=1`

+Little tip: You can press `Ctrl+G` to see the logs.
+By default, if you're the author of the map, you'll always be in debug mode.
+Otherwise nothing is logged for players except for the quest completion request result.

 That's it, enjoy creating quests for your maps!

 ## Thanks